 The Academy is led by the Community Service Division and held each summer at the O’Fallon Senior Center.
 The Senior Center is located on the East end of the City Hall parking lot at 106 North Main Street.
 Lectures and activities are taught by Police Officers whose current assignments are directly involved in the policing activities covered in their segment of the Academy.
 Additionally, guest speakers from community agencies speak on certain topics.

-Get Directions to the O'Fallon Senior Center
+Plan a route to the O'Fallon Senior Center

 106 North Main Street, O'Fallon, MO 63366